arb/celebrate/README.md

 celebrate is tested and has full compatibility with express 4 and 5.
 It likely works correctly with express 3, but including it in the test matrix was more trouble than it's worth.
 This is primarily because express 3 exposes route parameters as an array rather than an object.

-## Mutation Warning

-If you use any of joi's updating validation APIs (`default`, `rename`, etc.) `celebrate` will override the source value with the changes applied by joi.

-For example, if you validate `req.query` and have a `default` value in your joi schema, if the incoming `req.query` is missing a value for default, during validation `celebrate` will overrite the original `req.query` with the result of `joi.validate`.
-This is done so that once `req` has been validated, you can be sure all the inputs are valid and ready to consume in your handler functions and you don't need to re-write all your handlers to look for the query values in `res.locals.*`.

 ## Example Usage

 Example of using celebrate on a single POST route to validate `req.body`.